keyinb/keyinb/README.md

 ## Welcome/Fáilte!
 My name is Cian and I am currently working as a Systems/Verification Engineer at BETA Technologies.
-Electric planes, <a href="https://beta.team">cool!</a>.
-Before working at BETA, I develeped oscilloscope automation software and supported customers at Teledyne LeCroy.
+Electric planes, <a href="https://beta.team">cool!</a> Before working at BETA, I developed oscilloscope automation software and supported customers at Teledyne LeCroy.
 I have a Masters in Computer Science and a Bachelors in Electronic Engineering from University College Dublin.

 <p float="left">
   <img src="https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg" alt="Python" width="40" height="40"/>